ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/discrete-structures.md

       equivalent implementation in a Python program that uses conditional logic, function definitions, and function calls.
-    - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatentation) on textual strings in the Python programming language.
+    - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatenation) on textual strings in the Python programming language.
-    - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatentation) on finite and infinite streams in a Python program.
+    - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatenation) on finite and infinite streams in a Python program.
     - Use the formal definition of a set and set-theoretic operations like union, intersection, and containment check to implement a Python program